"Toxic" hides three different questions

 Memory foam versus the alternatives

 "Toxic compared to what?" is the question that actually helps a buyer.
 Memory foam sits in the middle of the range.
 It is a lower acute hazard than a fiberglass-containing mattress with a damaged cover, and a higher chemistry load than a certified-organic latex mattress (GOLS + GOTS + MADE SAFE), which doesn't carry the synthetic additives memory foam does.
 A memory foam mattress meeting current US flammability standards inherently contains some flame-retardant chemistry, plus polyol and isocyanate residuals, plus surfactants and catalysts.
-The difference between these options is real, even if none is a binary "safe" or "dangerous."
+The differences are real.
+None of them is a binary "safe" or "dangerous."
 Inferred

-It's also worth separating the seal from the substance: CertiPUR-US certification verifies the foam against a defined list of substances at 72 hours, which is a real but narrow protection — it doesn't cover the fire barrier, the cover, or long-term emissions.
-A certified mattress is better than an uncertified one; it isn't the same as a "non-toxic" mattress.
+And the seal is not the substance.
+CertiPUR-US certification verifies the foam against a defined list of substances at 72 hours — a real protection, and a narrow one: it doesn't cover the fire barrier, the cover, or long-term emissions.
+A certified mattress is better than an uncertified one.
+It is not the same thing as a "non-toxic" mattress.

 What actually reduces exposure